rcmcooperative/partner-TOSI/docs/diagnosis/objectives/interaction-observations.md

 - Offered to present at OSHO (emailed the team)
 - Offered to host community clinic for Poline lab
+- Offered presentation on RCM for Evans lab
+- Offered presentation on RCM for La Piana lab

 ## Themes from observations
 These will remaining internal to TOSI until [after the diagnosis phase](../../../README.md#milestone-4-diagnosis-baseline) to avoid biasing potential interview participants.

+Compiling themes in kumu syntax to create a mind map ~./private/community-objectives-kumu.xlsx

 Summaries drafting in ~./private/community-objective-summaries.md.
 These will be made public after data collection.